codeorlov/fail2ban-cloudflare-sync/README.md

 ./cloudflare-fail2ban-sync.sh
 ```

-For automated execution, add it to your crontab:
+For automated execution, add it to your Plesk server's crontab:
 ```bash
 # Run every hour
 0 * * * * /path/to/cloudflare-fail2ban-sync.sh